ltgcgo/docs/src/octavia/impl/ext.md

 `43 7E 02 as cc as cc`

-The details are exactly the same as above.
+The details are exactly the same as above. _YMCS chord control_ serves a different purpose than _XF chord type_.

 ### Chord list
+> Native chord IDs are subject to change at any given time.
+Serialize to one of the above supported chord representations for interchanging.

 <div class="table-wrapper">
 <table><thead><tr>
 	<th>Type</th>